12.01.2024

 COLLABORATION

 For shared learning experiences, a quick and uncomplicated change between different group sizes and forms of learning is essential.
-Depending on the type of collaboration - whether a lively exchange, mutual help or a hot brainstorming session - the following are particularly beneficial mobile and compact school tables.
-This room transformation is gaining momentum.
+Depending on the type of collaboration - whether a lively exchange, mutual help or a hot brainstorming session - mobile and compact school tables in particular are driving this spatial transformation forward.
 Individual workstations are restructured into group areas or entire areas are cleared to create space for seating circles.
 Workstations where learners have a choice of different ways to express themselves, such as whiteboards or pinboards, support communication.
 And to make collaborative learning a reality outside the classroom, furniture is used that skilfully distributes groups across the available learning environments - including in the corridor and outside the learning centre.

 Mindfulness